kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 3. Copy the `Connection String Only`

-4. In your MERN starter, create a `.env.local` file that has the following line:
+4. In your MERN starter, create a `.env.local` file that has the something similar to following line:

-    export MONGODB_URI='mongodb+srv://dbUser:<password>@cluster0-udki0.mongodb.net/test'
+        export MONGODB_URI='mongodb+srv://DBUSER:PASSWORD@cluster0-udki0.mongodb.net/test'

 5. Now, run `run.sh` and the test application should work!

 - NOTE: You will have to replace everything between the quotes with the string that you got from Atlas.
-Also, you will have to change the `<password>` to be the password you created before.
+Also, you will have to change the `PASSWORD` to be the password you created before.

 - NOTE: If the connection string has a '?' close to the end (like GET